We're committed to a clean and safe facility.

 Carpal Tunnel Release

-procedure in which the transverse carpal ligament is divided.
+A procedure in which the transverse carpal ligament is divided.
 It is a surgical treatment for carpal tunnel syndrome (CTS) and recommended when there is constant numbness, muscle weakness, or atrophy, and when night-splinting no longer controls intermittent symptoms of pain in the carpal tunnel.

 Cervical Discectomy